About us

 Learn more about Metro Board of Directors meetings, and view meetings and agendas here.

-• If you wish to address the Board, please fill out the salmon-colored request to speak form available in the lobby and give it to the security guard before 9:45 a.m.
+• If you wish to address the Board, please sign up for public comment on the tablets available in the lobby before 9:45 a.m.

 • Public comment on agenda items will be taken as each item is considered.